In general, there are 4 main symptoms associated with a psychotic episode:

 - disturbed speech – for example, you may switch from one topic to another mid-sentence

-- a sudden loss in your train of thought, resulting in an abrupt pause in conversation or activity
+- a sudden loss in your train of thought, resulting in a sudden pause in conversation or activity

 Lack of insight